Pokémon Go live events: 2018

 Despite the outcome of the 2017 Go Fest, Niantic announced a second Go Fest to be held again in Chicago, at Lincoln Park, on 7 May 2018.
-Unlike the previous Fest, the event was held across two days – 14 and 15 July.
+Unlike the previous Fest, the event was held across two days—14 and 15 July.
 The area allocated for the event was larger, with attendees being limited to one of the two days, and additional temporary cellular network facilities were provided by major providers.
 Like in 2017, tickets for the event sold out rapidly, with tickets running out on the official website within half an hour and scalpers reselling the tickets for increased prices.

-During the event, Lincoln Park was decorated with props resembling various biomes which could be found in the game.
-As part of the event, Pokémon which are normally rare or only found in other parts of the world spawned in the area.
+During the event, Lincoln Park was decorated with props resembling various biomes that could be found in the game.
+As part of the event, Pokémon that are normally rare or only found in other parts of the world spawned in the area.
 Attendees were also given a chance to complete "Research Quests" in-game in order to encounter the Mythical Pokémon Celebi.
-According to Niantic, 21,000 people attended the event in Lincoln Park with an additional 180,000 players in Chicago.
+According to Niantic, 21,000 people attended the event in Lincoln Park, with an additional 180,000 players in Chicago.
 The event was seen as largely successful, with relatively few technical difficulties in contrast to the 2017 event.

 2019

 A third Go Fest event was announced on 4 April 2019.
-The 2019 event, unlike the preceding ones, were to be held in three separate cities – Chicago (Grant Park, held between 13–16 June), Dortmund (Westfalenpark, held between 4–7 July) and Yokohama (Yamashita Park, Rinko Park and Akarenga Park, held between 6–12 August).
+The 2019 event, unlike the preceding ones, was to be held in three separate cities—Chicago (Grant Park, held between 13 and 16 June), Dortmund (Westfalenpark, held between 4–7 July) and Yokohama (Yamashita Park, Rinko Park, and Akarenga Park, held between 6–12 August).
 In the lead-up to the events, Niantic held a "Pokémon Go Snapshot Challenge", centered around the game's augmented reality camera feature, with the contest's main prizes being trips to the Go Fest events.
-Tickets for the Chicago event were distributed through a random drawing which followed in-game registration.
+Tickets for the Chicago event were distributed through a random drawing that followed in-game registration.

-Niantic reported around 60,000 attendees to the Chicago event.
+Niantic reported around 60,000 attendees at the Chicago event.
 The reported player count in Dortmund was 85,000 in the Westfalenpark across the four days, and 150,000 players participated in Yokohama.